isaacgr/jaysonic/README.md

 Clients can send notifications to the server.

-The server can accept a notification on a method, so that clients can still send a request and get a response.

 The server can also listen for all notifications not tied to methods and handle accordingly.

 ```js